Home > Facade > The Closed Cavity Facade – A High Performance Building Skin

 The planning of the air pipes and the central compressed air plant is usually handled by the HVAC planning team but incorporates some important interfaces to the façade planning and production.
 The final definition of the design parameters such as dimensions of the compressed airlines is made however by the executing façade contractor.
 This is especially important, to define and ensure clear interfaces for responsibility and liability regarding the correct operation of the entire system at the end.

 A written system warranty with a term of at least ten years is usually required in the contracts for CCF façades.
-The CCF design is attractive as it costs little or no additional investment compared to a conventional double skin facade.
-This is mainly due to the fact that the relatively modest additional investment for the airlines and the central compressed air is compensated by avoiding the opening and cleaning as found on double skin facade.
-In addition, the annual maintenance cost for the window sash in a conventional double skin facade is roughly equivalent or even higher than the maintenance costs of the dry-air system of a CCF.
+The CCF design is attractive as it costs little or no additional investment compared to a conventional double-skin facade.
+This is mainly due to the fact that the relatively modest additional investment for the airlines and the central compressed air is compensated by avoiding the opening and cleaning as found on the double-skin facade.
+In addition, the annual maintenance cost for the window sash in a conventional double-skin facade is roughly equivalent to or even higher than the maintenance costs of the dry-air system of a CCF.

-In addition to the above mentioned technical advantages of a CCF for maintenance and upkeep, we see some architectural and design advantages for this type of façade.
+In addition to the above-mentioned technical advantages of a CCF for maintenance and upkeep, we see some architectural and design advantages for this type of façade.
 Due to the elimination of inside cleaning, the profiles of the frame are significantly slimmer.
-Furthermore, considerably larger glass sizes are possible compared to double skin facade with wings on the inside.
+Furthermore, considerably larger glass sizes are possible compared to double-skin facades with wings on the inside.
 High visual quality at the prospect of interior and exterior façade makes the CCF extremely interesting for architects and building owners.

 However, the new façade-type CCF also brings some challenges for façade planners and constructors.
 Elements installed in the closed cavity are hard to exchange/replace or to be maintained.
 Therefore, new ways of motorising and controlling elements may be useful with activators outside the closed cavity.